learning-zone/java-basics/README.md

 **Types of ClassLoader**

-**Bootstrap Class Loader**: It loads standard JDK class files from rt.jar and other core classes.
+**a) Bootstrap Class Loader**: It loads standard JDK class files from rt.jar and other core classes.
 It loads class files from jre/lib/rt.jar.
 For example, java.lang package class.

-**Extensions Class Loader**: It loads classes from the JDK extensions directly usually `JAVA_HOME/lib/ext` directory or any other directory as java.ext.dirs.
+**b) Extensions Class Loader**: It loads classes from the JDK extensions directly usually `JAVA_HOME/lib/ext` directory or any other directory as java.ext.dirs.

-**System Class Loader**: It loads application specific classes from the CLASSPATH environment variable.
+**c) System Class Loader**: It loads application specific classes from the CLASSPATH environment variable.
 It can be set while invoking program using -cp or classpath command line options.

 #### Q. Java Compiler is stored in JDK, JRE or JVM?
 **JDK**: Java Development Kit is the core component of Java Environment and provides all the tools, executables and binaries required to compile, debug and execute a Java Program.